opensavannah/opensavannah.org/our-manifesto.md

 needs to be nurtured, developed and grown on a continual basis.
 It needs a continuous improvement model.
 The metrics must be focused on outcomes, not inputs.
 Forget about the technology or the content.
 Focus on the user and measure success on an ongoing basis based on whether the user is successful or not in doing what they came to do.

 **Real change happens outside the command line**.
+If we spend all our time building projects behind the glare of a screen, how will we ever expect to affect meaningful change in the community?
+Yes, we believe technology, open (and linked) data, design and locality knowledge are modes for civic empowerment and change, but no single app alone is going to lead to catalytic change of the status quo.

 **The big thing about small things is that they add up.**
 The usability, accessibility, and efficiency of government services is more than the sum of its parts.
-Wonky pagination on a webform to apply for a business license may seem like a trivial matter, but it very well could prevent the creation of hundreds of new local jobs.
+Wonky pagination on a webform to apply for a business license may seem like a trivial matter, but it very well could prevent the creation of hundreds of new local jobs by being just a high enough barrier to entry for a would-be entrepreneur to build the next great local business.

 **Focus on the strength of our Core Team**.
+Sustainability requires more than one or two key leaders.
+It requires an ecocsytem of

 **Process before Product**.